Authentication

 Weaviate can be configured to accept anonymous requests.
 This is strongly discouraged except for development or evaluation purposes.

-Users that send requests without explicit authentication are authenticated as user: anonymous
+Users that send requests without explicit authentication are authenticated as user: anonymous.

-user.
-If anonymous access is disabled altogether, any request without an allowed authentication scheme returns 401 Unauthorized
+You can use the authorization plugin to specify which permissions to apply to this anonymous user.
+If anonymous access is disabled altogether, any request without an allowed authentication scheme returns 401 Unauthorized.

 Anonymous access: Docker